Iceland In October: What To Expect & Why It’s The Best Time To Go

 - The weather in Iceland in October is fairly comfortable (if not a bit erratic).
 See below for more information on the Iceland weather in October.

 - The sunrise is not too early meaning you don’t have to drag yourself out of bed insanely early to catch the sunrise.
 It was around 9am.
 The same is true of the sunset.
-It is not too late so you can catch beautiful sunsets and be home and warm.
+It is not too late so you can catch beautiful sunsets and get home and warm at a reasonable time.

 - There was just enough snow and ice around to keep the kids happy but not so much to make it miserably cold.
 It is Iceland afterall and they expected ice!